Operation Market Garden: Famine in the Netherlands

-A tragic consequence of the operation's failure was the Dutch famine of 1944–45, also known as the 'Hunger Winter'.
-During the battle Dutch railway workers, incited by the Dutch government in London, went on strike in order to aid the Allied assault.
-In retribution Germany forbade food transportation, and in the following winter more than twenty thousand Dutch citizens starved to death.
+A consequence of the operation's failure was the Dutch famine of 1944–45, also known as the 'Hunger Winter'.
+During the battle, Dutch railway workers, incited by the Dutch government in London, went on strike in order to aid the Allied assault.
+In retribution, the Nazi occupation forces forbade food transportation, and in the following winter, more than twenty-thousand Dutch citizens starved to death.